Truthmedia123/newapp/README.md

 ### Adding New Vendors
 1. Use the admin dashboard: `/admin/dashboard?token=admin-secret-2024`
-2. Import CSV file with vendor data
+2. Import CSV file with vendor data (including social media fields)
 3. Or use Netlify CMS for content management

 ## 🔧 Configuration